MIG217/MIG217.github.io/content/post/2025-05-30-open-training-recipes.md

 With SFT and preference optimization complete, the team introduced a third novel step: **Reinforcement Learning with Verifiable Rewards**, which will be discussed in the next section.

-### Reinforcement Learning with Verifiable Rewards
+### Step 3: Reinforcement Learning with Verifiable Rewards

 After completing preference tuning with methods like DPO, the Tulu team further examined how model performance evolved with increased training steps across different tasks: